-Samples for U-Pb dating are processed using a Rhino jaw crusher, a Bico disk grinder equipped with ceramic grinding plates, and a Wilfley wet shaking table equipped with a machined Plexiglass top, followed by conventional heavy liquids and magnetic separation using a Frantz magnetic separator.
+Samples for U-Pb dating are processed using a Rhino jaw crusher, a Bico disk grinder equipped with ceramic grinding plates, and a Wilfley wet shaker table equipped with a machined Plexiglass top, followed by conventional heavy liquid and magnetic separation using a Frantz magnetic separator.
 Four binocular microscope work stations are available for sample picking.
 The external morphology of mineral grains for analysis can be documented by SEM, and internal structure can be examined in polished grain mounts by cathodoluminescence imaging.

 Zircon Analysis by TIMS

 TIMS U-Pb geochronology is widely recognised as one of the most robust and important dating techniques.
 We have dated rocks from Pliocene to Archean in age, for clients from universities, government and industry.

 U and Pb analysis of zircons is done on either a VG354S or VG54R mass spectrometer, where both instruments employ an analogue single Daly collector.
 U and Pb are loaded together on an outgassed zone-refined Re filament, and run separately in peak-hopping mode.
 Data reduction is done with U-Pbr, an Excel-based routine based on the error estimate algorithms published by Schmitz and Shoene (2007).
 The ISOPLOT software package (K.R.
 Ludwig, 2003) is used for final plotting of data.